williamsqiu/dolphin-platform/README.md

 ([JavaScript](https://github.com/canoo/dolphin-platform-js), [AngularJS](https://github.com/canoo/dolphin-platform-angularjs),
 [Polymer](https://github.com/canoo/dolphin-platform-polymer) and [Android](https://github.com/canoo/dolphin-platform-android)).

+If you have any questions or comments about Dolphin Platform you can [join our community chat at Slack](https://join-dolphin-platform-slack.herokuapp.com/).

 ![Dolphin Platform Logo](doc/logo.png)

 The Dolphin Platform is a framework that implements the presentation model pattern and provides a modern way to create enterprise applications.
 The Platform provides several client implementations that all can be used in combination with a general sever API.